qclayssen/nextflow-htsget/README.md

 nextflow run . --outdir results
 ```

-Inputs default to `samplesheet.csv`; override with `--samplesheet your-sheet.csv`.
+Inputs default to `samplesheet.csv`; override with `--samplesheet your-sheet.csv` or select a Seqera dataset (registered as `text/csv`).

 ## Samplesheet format

-Provide a CSV with a header row.
+Provide a CSV or TSV with a header row.
 Each entry must include:
 - `id` (or `name`): used for file naming and reporting.
 - `filetype`: one of `bam`, `fastq`, or `vcf`; determines downstream QC steps.
 - `uri`: the HTSGET endpoint to request.